SeedTactics/fms-insight/docs/client-station-monitor.md

 one or more queues can be selected and the virtual whiteboard regions for the selected queues are then displayed.
 The material in the queue can be re-ordered by clicking and dragging on the 6-dot icon on the left of each piece of material.
-Depending on the configuration and which specific queue is selected, material can be added to a queue by clickong the plus icon in the top-right corner.
+Depending on the configuration and which specific queue is selected, material can be added to a queue by clicking the plus icon in the top-right corner.

 On raw material queues, the list of in-process jobs and/or unfilled workorders will be displayed